Patient & public involvement

-Patient and public engagement refers toinformation and knowledge about research being shared and discussed with patients and the public, ideally as a two-way conversation.
+Public engagement refers toinformation about research being shared and discussed with patients, carers and members of the public, ideally as a two-way conversation.
 This includes:

-- Talks and discussions at events (e.g. conferences, science festivals and local meetings);
+- Talks and discussions about research at events (e.g. conferences, science festivals and meetings);

-- A tour of a hospital or centre;
+- A tour of a hospital or research Centre;

 - The sharing of research findings from a study with the participants of the study, other patients and/or members of the public;

 - Media communication (e.g. TV programmes, newspapers, videos, social media and blogs).

-How do we work in partnership with patients and the public?
+How do we work in partnership with patients, carers, and the public?

-We have a full-time Patient and Public Involvement and Engagement Manager, Anna Lawrence-Jones, who leads on involving and engaging patients and the public across the NIHR Imperial PSTRC.
-She works closely with Professor Bryony Dean Franklin, the Patient and Public Involvement and Engagement Researcher-Champion.
+We have a full-time Patient and Public Involvement and Engagement (PPIE) Manager, Anna Lawrence-Jones, who leads on the delivery of the PPIE strategy.
+Anna works closely with Professor Bryony Dean Franklin, the PPIE Academic-Champion.

-The following examples illustrate some of the ways that patients and the public have worked in partnership with across the research cycle:
+The following examples are some of the ways patients, carers, and members of the public are working in partnership with us, across the research cycle: